-Embracing the legacy of the Asia Pacific Triennial in Brisbane, BEAUT is a festival that activates the Brisbane artistic community to host and engage with local, national and international artists and artist run initiatives, consisting of exhibitions, workshops, panel discussions, talks, residencies, and publications.
+Embracing the legacy of the Asia Pacific Triennial in Brisbane, BEAUT activates the Brisbane artistic community to host and engage with local, national and international artists and artist run initiatives, and consists of exhibitions, a publication, and public programming.

 We aim to: